richardcpeterson/github-clone/README.md

     $ ./github-clone <username>

-This will clone all of the user’s repositories into the current directory.
+This will clone all of the user’s repositories into the current directory, and existing repositories will be updated.
 For example:

     $ mkdir dumb-crap-by-ejmr && cd dumb-crap-by-ejmr
     $ ./github-clone ejmr
+    Cloning or fetching ejmr's 4 repositories
+    Press y or n to clone repositories.
+The default choice is n.

-    Cloning JTorrent: A Perl script for fetching Japanese media torrents.
+    Clone JTorrent: A Perl script for fetching Japanese media torrents.? y
+    remote: Counting objects: 865, done.
+    remote: Compressing objects: 100% (382/382), done.
+    remote: Total 865 (delta 472), reused 820 (delta 427)
+    Receiving objects: 100% (865/865), 141.22 KiB, done.
+    Resolving deltas: 100% (472/472), done.
-    Cloning php-mode: A PHP mode for GNU Emacs
+    Clone php-mode: A PHP mode for GNU Emacs? n Fetching EmacsPKG
-    Cloning EmacsPKG: A Simple Tool for Collecting Elisp Files
+    Clone github-clone: A Script For Cloning All Repos By a Github User? n

 # Future Plans

 I am open to any ideas people might have that would make this script more useful.
-For certain I plan on adding some method of interaction so that you can decide which repositories to clone.
 Please feel free to leave feature requests here, or email them to me at `Ren at lifesnotsimple dot com`.

 # License